Markin-Wang/XProNet/README.md

 ## Abstract

-Radiology report generation (RRG) aims to describe auto- matically a radiology image with human-like language.
-As an alternative to expert diagnosis, RRG could potentially support the work of radiol- ogists, reducing the burden of manual reporting.
-Previous approaches often adopt an encoder-decoder architecture and focus on single-modal feature learning, while few studies explore cross-modal feature inter- action.
+Radiology report generation (RRG) aims to describe automatically a radiology image with human-like language.
+As an alternative to expert diagnosis, RRG could potentially support the work of radiologists, reducing the burden of manual reporting.
+Previous approaches often adopt an encoder-decoder architecture and focus on single-modal feature learning, while few studies explore cross-modal feature interaction.
 Here we propose a Cross-modal PROtotype driven NETwork (XPRONET) to promote cross-modal pattern learning and exploit it to improve the task of radiology report generation.
-This is achieved by three well-designed, fully differentiable and complementary modules: a shared cross-modal prototype matrix to record the cross-modal proto- types; a cross-modal prototype network to learn the cross-modal pro- totypes and embed the cross-modal information into the visual and textual features; and an improved multi-label contrastive loss to en- able and enhance multi-label prototype learning.
-Experimental results demonstrate that XPRONET obtains substantial improvements on two commonly used medical report generation benchmark datasets, i.e., IU- Xray and MIMIC-CXR, where its performance exceeds recent state-of- the-art approaches by a large margin on IU-Xray dataset and achieves the SOTA performance on MIMIC-CXR.
+This is achieved by three well-designed, fully differentiable and complementary modules: a shared cross-modal prototype matrix to record the cross-modal proto- types; a cross-modal prototype network to learn the cross-modal prototypes and embed the cross-modal information into the visual and textual features; and an improved multi-label contrastive loss to enable and enhance multi-label prototype learning.
+Experimental results demonstrate that XPRONET obtains substantial improvements on two commonly used medical report generation benchmark datasets, i.e., IU-Xray and MIMIC-CXR, where its performance exceeds recent state-of-the-art approaches by a large margin on IU-Xray dataset and achieves the SOTA performance on MIMIC-CXR.

 <img src='architecture.png'>